garstka/contiguous-associative/README.md

 ```

 ## Additional notes
+ - Using a wrapper means that the general container requirement 23.2.1.3 is violated.
+ (Allocator::construct and Allocator::destruct must be used only with value_type).
+ There's no easy way around it, as it's the underlying container that handles those calls,
+ and its value_type is the wrapper.
  - The iterator wrappers for [multi]map are SCARY if the Container iterators
  are SCARY (they depend on the Container iterators, [multi]map::pointer
  and [multi]map::value_type).
  - The implementation is based on the working draft n4296 of the C++ Standard.

+## Unit tests
- - The containers were tested using modified libc++ unit tests.
+ - The containers were tested using modified libc++ unit tests on Windows (Visual Studio 14).
+ At some point, I will refactor the code to work with GCC/Linux.
+ - You can build and run the tests using CMake.
+The framework i Catch, so running the
+  Test executable provides the best results, but ctest also works.

 ## License and feedback

 The code was written as a programming exercise by me (Matt Garstka) and
-is provided under the MIT/Expat license.
+is provided under the MIT license.
 If you have any feedback, please let me know
 via email.

+libc++ unit tests are provided under the MIT license (see test/LICENSE.txt).